ccnmtl/django-smoketest/README.md

 environment.
 The `@slow` tests can then be reserved for only running after a new deploy to check things a little more deeply and have more confidence that everything is functional.

-All smoketests are wrapped in a database transaction which is then rolled back after running.
-This frees you up to do potentially destructive things and just let the DB clean up for you.
-The usual caveats apply about making sure you are using a database that supports transactions and that it can only roll back database operations, not other side effects.

 In your settings, you may define a `SMOKETEST_APPS` variable that lists the applications want to run smoke tests from (instead of